phalpern/WG21-halpern/destructive_move.md

  * Changed order of arguments to more closely match similar functions such as `uninitialized_copy` and `uninitialized_copy_n`.

+ * Clarified some formal wording, especially regarding overloading the functions and specializing the traits for user-defined types.

 Motivation
 ==========

 Background
 ----------

-The main reason that rvalue references and move operations were introduced into the standard was to improve performance by reducing the use of expensive copy operations.
+Rvalue references and move operations were introduced into the standard to improve performance by reducing the use of expensive copy operations.
 The `noexcept` keyword was added in order to support important use cases where move operations could not otherwise be used.
 Because move constructors modify the moved-from object, an operation that moves